Which Water Filter Should You Choose?

 How Do You Filter Water at Home?

-Now, if you are still saving up to buy the best water filter for the home, you do have another option.
+If you are still saving up to buy the best water filter for the home, you have another option.
 You can filter water in the comfort of the house.
 All you need to do is replicate the natural water filtration process-taking place in the ground.
 There are different ways to clean dirty water, and the best one is to build one.
-Not only is making one a great experiment to do with the kids, but it is helpful in emergencies.
+Not only is making one a great experiment to do with the kids, but it also helps emergencies.

 Making a Carbon Filter (Bio)